 Mr Lindsay Cargill B.A (Hons) Music, FISM

 Lindsay is a Member of the Musicians Union and Fellow of The Incorporated Society of Musicians (FISM) and is accredited on their Registry of Approved Private Music Teachers, with full CRB check and approval as a member of Disclosure Scotland's Protecting Vulnerable Groups Scheme.
-As well as performing in several function and cover bands, Lindsay is currently writing and recording original music for his "The Dying Bell" solo project as well as doing sessions and production roles for other musicians.
+As well as performing in several function and cover bands, Lindsay is currently writing and recording original music for his "The Dying Bell" solo project as well as doing sessions, collaborations and production roles with other musicians.